buddhhu/localdb.json/README.md

 ## [localdb.json](https://github.com/buddhhu/localdb.json)
-**A helper script for easily handling of JSON file as database in local storage.**
+**A helper script for easy handling of JSON file as database in local storage.**

 ---
 ### Installation